UncertainLab/Enlsip.jl/docs/src/tutorial.md

 nothing # hide
 ```

 Then, we define the functions required to compute the residuals, constraints, their respective jacobian matrices and a starting point.
+In this example, we use the
+starting point given in the reference[^HS80], i.e. $(-5, 5, 0)$

 ```@example tutorial
 # Residuals and Jacobian matrix associated